Sakura and Snow

 Had Subaru come that close to him once, without his being aware?

 Disquieted, Seishirou refolded the photograph.
-He went to put it back, and noticed something else at the bottom of the box.
+He went to put it back and noticed something else at the bottom of the box.
 Moving the gloves and fan, he uncovered a tiny, square piece of paper.
-Picking it up, he found written on it a single word: the kanji that spelled out /hope./
+Picking it up, he found written on it a single word: the kanji that spelled out hope.

 Hope?
 Puzzled, Seishirou turned the paper over.
 He read what was written on the back.

-Seishirou stared at the paper for a good, long moment before he realized that the noise of the shower had ceased.
+Seishirou stared at the paper for a good, long moment before he realized that the shower's noise had ceased.
 Hurriedly he replaced all of the objects in the box, careful despite his haste to return them to their exact positions.
-Closing the lid, Seishirou retreated to the kitchenette, where he listened intently as the onmyouji came out of the bathroom and began to get dressed.
+Closing the lid, Seishirou retreated to the kitchenette, where he listened intently as Subaru came out of the bathroom and began to get dressed.
+Nothing sounded out of the ordinary in the slightest.

 He would have to be even more careful than he'd thought.